databricks-academy/cli-demo/cli-orch.md

 databricks clusters list
 ```

-If there's a currently inactive (terminated) cluster that you'd like to start, replace the `<cluster-id>` in the following line and execute the command.
+If there's a currently inactive (terminated) cluster that you'd like to start, replace the `<cluster_id>` in the following line and execute the command.

 ```
 databricks clusters start --cluster-id <cluster_id>